iainctduncan/papers/source/design.rst

-I have personally found this capability to be enormously productive while working on algorithmically generated or augmented compositions - the ability to tinker with the algorithms without necessarily restarting a piece is a signficant time saver, and being able to interactively inspect data in the Max console while doing so is similarly helpful.
+I have personally found this capability to be enormously productive while working on algorithmically generated or augmented compositions - the ability to tinker with the algorithms without necessarily restarting a piece is a significant time saver, and being able to interactively inspect data in the Max console while doing so is similarly helpful.